jasmine/jasmine.github.io/_tutorials/async.md

 });
 ```

-Since Jasmine 3.0, the `done` function will also detect an `Error` passed directly to it to cause the spec to fail.
+The `done` function will also detect an `Error` passed directly to it to cause the spec to fail.

 ```javascript
 beforeEach(function(done) {